Mayapur: Explore Hidden Gems Beyond the Main Temple in 2025

 Introduction

-The early morning rush is like a wave in the main temple of Mayapur.
-Devotees are wearing saffron, families are carrying garlands, and kirtan roses are continuously humming like incense.
-As you make your way through the throng, you might believe that this is all Mayapur has to offer.
+Mayapur‘s main temple sees an immense amount of activity during morning rush hour as thousands of saffron–clad devoted arrive with hundreds of garlanded family members who carry with them an array of flowers.
+The continuous sound of chanting fills the air like incense; therefore, when you walk through the packed crowd, you may mistakenly think that is all that Mayapur has to offer.
 And if you feel tired of revisiting the same places year in and year out, then here is the secret :just outside of these well-trodden paths lie quiet treasures that await your exploration.

 Image Source: Sri Sri Radha -Madhava-Mayapur, India